randriu/synthesis/README.md

-# Artifact for submission 87

-This is an artifact supplemented with the TACAS 2021 submission __Roman Andriushchenko, Milan Češka, Sebastian Junges, and Joost-Pieter Katoen:__ **Inductive Synthesis for Probabilistic ProgramsReaches New Horizons**.
+# PAYNT

+intro

 The tool represents a branch of the [dynasty](https://github.com/moves-rwth/dynasty) tool for probabilistic synthesis and contains the dynasty code as well as its adaptations for [storm](https://github.com/moves-rwth/storm) and [stormpy](https://github.com/moves-rwth/stormpy) (prerequisites for dynasty).
-This artifact is made publicly available at [zenodo](https://zenodo.org/record/4425438).

-**Disclaimer.** Since the initial submission of the paper manuscript, the implementation of the tool has been subject to multiple improvements and optimizations, with the most drastic changes concerning the CEGAR method and the CEGAR loop of the integrated method.
-As a consequence of this, the experimental evaluation of the synthesis methods has been very slightly reworked in the revised manuscript to better highlight the differences between the synthesis approaches.
-The conclusions drawn from the presented experiments remain the same, although in multiple cases the novel integrated method has demonstrated even more distinguished results.

 ## Installation of the artifact